Tc554/AutoMagnilearn/README.md

-Made to automatic some dumb school mission (Archived)
+Made to automatic some dumb school mission